top of page

 Bottle Babies

-Bottle babies require around-the-clock care.
+Bottle babies require around-the-clock care and are a great fit for fosters who work from home or do not work.
 Feedings range from 2-4 hours.
-Stimulating and keeping these babies warm are also huge components.
-These kittens will stay with fosters for about 10 weeks until they are adopted.
+Stimulating and keeping these babies warm are huge components for this age group.

 Mamas and Babies

 Mamas and babies require a low-stress environment, preferably without lots of other animals.
-Mamas could be pregnant or can already have kittens.
-Fosters normally keep them for about 12 to 16 weeks.
+Mamas could be pregnant or already have kittens.
+This is a great age group to see kittens grow up from a few days old without having to bottle feed them.

 Image by Kym Ellis